AndrewDiles/learning-math-game/README.md

 ## Version 1.0 Notes:

-Game is functional, took about five hours.
+Game is functional after about five hours.
+Took about another two making small tweaks.

 Includes 5 build in modes of play: